by G. Jack Urso

 I didn’t like getting played for someone’s entertainment, so I called his bluff.
 “Oh yeah, what did you do?”

-DJ rose to the challenge and explained he was in jail on a manslaughter charge.
-He beat a man to the point of death and left the scene of the crime.
+DJ rose to the challenge and explained he beat a man nearly to the point of death and left the scene of the crime.
 By the time he got home someone called to tell him his victim was still alive, so DJ said he grabbed a baseball bat and went back to finish the job.

 “Oh.”
 I replied, trying to act cool.
 There I was, alone in a small office with a convicted murderer who just told me he killed a man with a bat just to make sure he stayed dead.
 What could I say in such a situation to maintain my authority and defuse the tension?